Research

 We study consumers' concerns for the ideological values of their market counterparts and the implications of such concerns for the public promotion of values.
 Using a survey and online and laboratory experiments, we find that consumers are willing to pay premiums to exchange with counterparts who demonstrate support for their values.
 When sellers anticipate the possibility of market exchange, they exhibit public support for consumers’ values.
 Our findings challenge notions that market exchange is impersonal, suggest that public value positions can provide a dimension of firm differentiation, and provide evidence that market exchange can influence public support for ideological values.

 People are influenced by biased narratives, even when they know the bias and the random assignment of those biased narratives.
-More information does not help because perceptions are also affected.
+More information does not always help.

-Can people counteract biased narratives—the qualitative interpretation of objective facts or events—through subsequent information acquisition?
-Using an online experiment, we investigate this question by first randomly assigning participants to read different narratives that contain the same facts, and then offering them the opportunity to acquire balanced arguments.
+Can people counteract biased narratives with subsequent information?
+Using an online experiment where counteracting may have the best odds by design, we investigate this question by first randomly assigning subjects to read different narratives that contain the same facts, and then offering them the opportunity to acquire and process balanced arguments.
 We document three main findings.
-First, participants shift their attitudes towards the standpoint of the randomly assigned narrative, knowing that the narrative is biased and randomly assigned.
-Second, the opportunity to read additional arguments does not prompt participants to adjust their attitudes shaped by the initial narrative.
-Third, when evaluating subsequent arguments, participants find arguments aligned with the randomly assigned narrative more convincing, which likely contributes to their inability to counteract biased narratives.
-Taken together, our results demonstrate a persistent effect of biased narratives and highlight the importance of balanced exposure at the outset.
+First, subjects shift their attitudes towards the standpoint of the randomly assigned narrative, knowing that the narrative is slanted and randomly assigned.
+Second, the opportunity to read additional arguments does not prompt subjects to counteract the persuasion effects of the initial narratives.
+Third, when evaluating subsequent arguments, participants find arguments aligned with the randomly assigned narrative more convincing.
+These findings remain qualitatively similar in additional treatments where the balanced arguments are provided two weeks after initial exposure to narratives.
+Only when we replace these arguments with the exact opposing narratives that subjects do not initially see are they able to fully counteract the effects.
+Taken together, our results highlight the importance of balanced and complete exposure at the outset in counteracting the influence of biased narratives.